vuestorefront/storefront-next13-boilerplate/GUIDE.md

 It can be configured to block merging of a Pull Request when the test results in error.

+#### More about performance
-Additional performance good practices and information can be found HERE.
+Additional performance good practices and information can be found [HERE](https://docs.vuestorefront.io/v2/performance/intro.html).